horstoeko/zugferd/.github/pull_request_template.md

 - Unrequested bulk refactorings, formatting changes, generated documentation changes, and repository-wide mechanical edits may be closed without review.
 - The submitter remains fully responsible for generated or automated content.
+- Automated or AI-supported changes are only permitted if the submitter has checked, tested and comprehensibly justified each change themselves.

 # Description